[Learn Korean E3] Korean Basic Alphabet Letters with Chart

 But what are vowels and consonants?

-It is also same in Korean.
+It is also the same in Korean.

 Hangul Table PDF

-Please see the first page of the hangul table.
+Please see the first page of the Hangul table.

-There are 14 consonants in total, which are ㄱ, ㄴ, ㄷ,ㄹ,ㅁ,ㅂ,ㅅ,ㅇ, ㅈ,ㅊ,ㅋ,ㅌ,ㅍ,ㅎ.
+There are 14 consonants in total, which are ㄱ, ㄴ, ㄷ, ㄹ, ㅁ, ㅂ, ㅅ, ㅇ, ㅈ, ㅊ, ㅋ, ㅌ, ㅍ, ㅎ.

 All of these consonants were made based on the shape of your mouth when you pronounce them.